Bert-Tec/xbot_display/README.md

 The display and Arduino/ESP only gets power when the scooter is turned on.
 <br>
 You can switch to max. speed of 30 kmh by holding break and throttle for 7 seconds and at speed of 0.
 For reset hold break and throttle for 2 seconds and at speed of 0.
 There are three different display mods at the moment.
-You can switch between them by pressing full throttle for 1 second at speed of 0:
+You can switch between them by pressing full throttle for 0.75 second at speed of 0:

 <ul>
-<li>Home (Displays throttle and break values in % on top left, Battery % in top right, speed in km?h in the center, left point is eco mode on/off right point is light on/off)</li>
+<li>Home (Displays throttle and break values in % on top left, Battery % in top right, speed in km/h in the center, left point is eco mode on/off right point is light on/off and the middle is 30km/h mode on/off)</li>
 <li>Throttle overview (Here you can test and visualize throttle and break)</li>
 <li>OFF (Displays blank screen)</li>
 </ul>